 Our Consent Quick Start Program enables companies to quickly deploy consent capture capabilities, providing the ability to comply with GDPR and other consent collection requirements.
 Utilizing functionality of MyPreferences, our consent management software provides the ability to capture and correct consent at a granular level, transactionalize the consent, and maintain consent history and the disclosure language used.

-The Consent Quick Start Program implements out-of-the-box functionality to comply with consent management regulations quickly, as well as the ability to expand the functionality, design, and reach across the enterprise, allowing for full utilization of the MyPreferences consent and preference management platform in the future.
+The Consent Quick Start Program implements out-of-the-box functionality to comply with consent management regulations quickly, as well as the ability to expand the functionality, design, and reach across the enterprise, allowing for full utilization of the MyPreferences preference and consent management platform in the future.

 The Quick Start Program uses a consent management portal that provides: